MartinBlackburn/martinblackburn.github.io/README.md

 ### `yarn test`

-Launches the test runner in the interactive watch mode.
+Launches the test runner in interactive watch mode.

 ### `yarn build`

 Builds the app for production to the `build` folder.
+This gets built to a `docs` folder, so that it can be published on GitHub Pages without having to make a new branch.